rayzapata/project_classification_phishing/README.md

 #### 3. Web App

 In addition to the above deliverables, a web app was created to demonstrate how effective the classifier could be in the field.
 This is a simple proof of concept, and with additional time may be expanded on to use domains known to be used in phishing schemes.
-This does not serve as a layer of protection, and should in no way be used as secruity measure.
+This does not serve as a layer of protection, and should in no way be used as security measure.

 - [Streamlit App](https://share.streamlit.io/ray-zapata/project_classification_phishing/main/webapp.py)